National Detention & Abuse Reporting Hotline

-It is the nation’s largest immigration detention hotline, connecting immigrants in detention to their family, resources, and abuse documentation support at no cost to them.
+The National Immigration Detention Hotline is the nation’s largest immigration detention hotline, connecting immigrants in detention to their family, resources, and abuse documentation support at no cost to them.

-history of the hotline
+about the hotline

 To volunteer as a Hotline Advocate, you must be willing to dedicate at least two hours to the hotline per week, among other things.
 If you are interested in joining us in this role, please fill out the National Volunteer Application.